 All students can place their lunch orders in a paper bag/envelope, with their name and class details on the front, in the wooden box placed on the steps under the COLA between 8:35 and 9:05 am.
-For any late orders students need to see the Canteen Supervisor at Recess.
+For any late orders students need to see the Canteen Supervisor at through the following steps.